meroberson/mygiftreg/.clinerules/follow-plan.md

 The plan for this project is located in the file Plan.txt.
-Initially, no steps are completed.

-As steps are completed (fully or partially), create/edit files called step1.txt, step2.txt, etc. and document what has been done so far and important decisions that were made in the process.

-Before starting a task, review Plan.txt and all files named step*.txt in the main project directory to understand what has been done so far.
+Before starting a new task, read Plan.txt.
+This will help in the following ways:
+* You will know the intended design, so if a choice needs to be made you can follow the design.
+* If the task appears to contradict the design, you can raise this to the user's attention and ask for a decision.

+Before completing a task, run the tests in the project and ensure they pass.
+The tests already pass, so if they do not pass then they were regressed, and the regression must be fixed before the task can be completed.